Canada GST on digital and e-services

 Canada does levy federal Goods and Services Tax on digital services, or ‘e-commerce transactions conducted over computer networks’.

 However, non-resident providers are only liable to register if they have a permanent establishment in Canada.
 Triggers for permanent establishment include: locations of agents or employees; place of delivery and payment; location of inventory; and physical presence such as office.
+Canada GST on foreign digital services July 2021.

 Canadian located servers hosting a non-resident business’ website for trading will not trigger a permanent establishment.
 A web site is not tangible property and does not have a physical presence in Canada.
 However, if you own the server, it is tangible property – a physical location in Canada – and forms a permanent establishment.